 Amanda Cleary Eastep

-For months, I had been feeling compelled to write a thank you letter to my 5 & 6 grade teacher.
+For months during the pandemic, I had been feeling compelled to write a thank you letter to my fifth grade teacher.

-Not because he was my favorite teacher. . .at least not as a 10-year-old.
-He rarely smiled and his dress shoes—as black and shiny as his slicked down hair—squeaked.
+Not because he was my favorite teacher. . .at least not when I was eleven.
+His dress shoes—as black and shiny as his slicked down hair—squeaked.
 Like the other parochial school teachers, he wore a suit and tie.
 I think I saw him smile once.
 A little.
 I don’t remember.
 He was quiet like me.

 I do remember the five-shelf classroom library he stocked with books just for the fifth and sixth graders who shared the same room all day long.